AER-RC/LBLRTM/README.md

 [Add plantUML diagram]

-For more, please see the [Description Wiki page](https://github.com/AER-RC/LBLRTM/wiki/Description)
+For more, please see the [Wiki page](https://github.com/AER-RC/LBLRTM/wiki/)

 # Cloning the Latest Release <a name="cloning"></a>